saadalkandari/calculator/README.md

 ## Fork & Clone

-Repeat the same steps in the previous task to fork and clone this repository into you `python` directory: [this repository](https://github.com/JoinCODED/calculator).
+Repeat the same steps in the previous task to fork and clone this repository into your `python` directory: [this repository](https://github.com/JoinCODED/calculator).

 ---